 Chicago, IL 2015

 Roma is a response to the tools and scientific instruments of Galileo, which were crafted with both ornate spectacle and functional nuance in mind.
-Its delicate balance of form and function allow for an alternative reading of the passing of time; one that is slow and ambiguous.
+Its delicate balance of form and function allows for an alternative reading of the passing of time; one that is slow and ambiguous.
 Consisting of 13 synchronized clocks, the disks turn to form the Roman numerals of the four main hours of the day: 3, 6, 9, and 12.

 The time in between hours is visualized by the steadily shifting array of lines as they gather towards the next main hour.
 At a glance, Roma is chaotic and illegible, but only after spending time understanding the clock does one appreciate its slow, meditative telling of time.